isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 ##### **Overview**

-The Student Leadership Team of the Student Management Committee is guided by the philosophy “Every Kent Ridgean A Leader” as it plans for experiential learning opportunities for students to be resilient leaders who lead self, peers and school/community.
+Student Leadership in KRSS is guided by the philosophy  of “Every Kent Ridgean A Leader.
+Every Student Leader a Peer Support Leader”.

+Teachers carefully mentor students through experiential learning programmes to develop resilient leaders who lead self, peers and school/community.
 The school adopts the Kouzes and Posner’s Five Practices of Exemplary Leadership model to differentiate the programmes for the different segments of students.
 Student Leaders are provided with explicit teaching and experiential learning opportunities to hone their leadership skills.
 Student leaders who go through the programmes reflect on their learning and are assessed by their peers and teachers.

 ##### **Explicit Teaching**
 Briefings, leadership training programmes and bonding activities are customised for the different tiers of student leaders to equip them with the relevant leadership knowledge and skills.